wiseman-timelord/Studio-Chat/README.md

 ### DEVELOPMENT NOTES..
 Early stages, it is limited.
 After upgrades below, there will be a review.
 The plan from here is...
+1.  programmatically snap windows to specific corners of the screen in Windows 10 using PowerShell Core.
-1. format of window should include borders, and re-draw, displaying, "current" and "recent" and "so-far", events, these will have to be consolidated by the model additionally.
+2. format of window should include borders, and re-draw, displaying, "current" and "recent" and "so-far", events, these will have to be consolidated by the model additionally.
-2. Prompt Sent to AI with insertion of consolidated interactions in, current and recent and so-far, sections.
+3. Prompt Sent to AI with insertion of consolidated interactions in, current and recent and so-far, sections.
-3. 2 Windows need re-formatting to 2 halves of a widescreen.
+4. 2 Windows need re-formatting to 2 halves of a widescreen.
-4. Some kind of model for Image Generation, then use playground mode on LM Studio.
+5. Some kind of model for Image Generation, then use playground mode on LM Studio.
-5. Requires to be created Window 3 for Graphics output, this can be based on description of "So-Far".
+6. Requires to be created Window 3 for Graphics output, this can be based on description of "So-Far".

 ## FEATURES:
 - 2 Windows, Engine and Chat, taking up 1/4 of a widescreen display, 1/2 total.